compuserscripts/6v6_lua/README.md

 show taunter through walls chams

-debug distance between player and active camera, to figure out max range before dormant. add a warning
+debug distance between player and active camera, to figure out max range before dormant. add a warning: distance before out of range.

 indicator when player in range of explosion range of active camera